 Members of the military serving as Navy physicians can take advantage of similar incentives.
-Here are some Navy medical loan repayment assistance options.
+Here are some Navy medical loan repayment assistance options:

 Air Force medical school loan assistance

-The main way that the Air Force helps its members pay for medical school is through its Health Professions Scholarship Program.
+The main way the Air Force helps its members pay for medical school is through its Health Professions Scholarship Program.
 However, this is mostly for students who have yet to complete a degree.

-Once you complete your residency, you’ll be obliged to complete a year of service for each year you receive FAP, plus an additional year.
+The Air Force Financial Assistance Program (FAP), however, can help physicians in the Air Force pay their medical school debt.
+Similar to the Navy’s program, it offers a $45,000 grant for each year of your residency and has a monthly stipend of $2,000.
+Once you complete your residency, you’ll be obliged to complete a year of service for each year you receive FAP funds plus an additional year.

-While many programs offer medical school repayment assistance for practicing doctors, the National Institutes of Health offers awards to health professionals in research careers.
+While many programs offer medical school repayment assistance for practicing doctors, the National Institutes of Health (NIH) offers awards to health professionals in research careers.